Home / Service Area / Ohio / Licking County / Newark / Metal Roofing

 Metal vs. Asphalt: How to Think About the Decision

-Standing seam metal roofing costs 2-to-3 times more than standard asphalt on the same roof area.
-That gap is real.
-The per-year cost changes when replacement cycles are counted: standing seam should reach 40-to-60 years under Ohio Valley conditions, compared to 20-to-25 years for asphalt, which means one metal installation may cover the same period as two or three asphalt replacements on the same home.
-Metal roofing cost in Newark depends on roof square footage, pitch, penetration count, and deck condition, and the free written estimate from Platinum compares standing seam and asphalt side by side for your specific home.
+The per-year cost changes when replacement cycles are counted.
+A standing seam roof should reach 40 to 60 years under Ohio Valley conditions, compared to 20 to 25 years for asphalt, which means one metal installation may cover the same period as two or three asphalt replacements on the same home.
+Roof replacement cost in Newark depends on square footage, pitch, penetration count, and deck condition at tear-off.
+Platinum provides a written estimate that compares standing seam and asphalt side by side for your specific home before any commitment is required.

 What Our Customers Say